imranmollajoy/site/Blog/_posts/2021-07-03-make-a-hero-section-with-html5-and-css.md

 title: Make a hero section with HTML5 and CSS
 category: Web Development
 tags: hero section with HTML5 and CSS, make a hero section, what is a hero section
+excerpt: Hero section is cool.
+It is essential for modern website design.
+A hero section gives a website nice personality and look.
+The first thing visitor will notice is the hero section.
+It creates a positive feelings for them.
+Making a hero section is super easy.
 tag:
   - make a hero section
   - hero section